AKirkland616/EDMMS-Temperature-Controller/ui/README.md

 # UI

 ## So Far
-All commands define, parsed, routed to functions
+All commands defined, parsed, routed to functions

 ## To Do
-Add options to functions, to be received as parameters in the C functions
+Add options for command line arguments, to be received as parameters in the C functions